kiankyars/cerebras/ROADMAP.md

 - Coaching style will be another hyperparameter, this is going to be so good, and bitter-lesson pilled
 - memory on the user
 - workouts with friends
+- help docs: first tip will be to leave the camera stationary

 ## Technical Notes
 - Gemini and Cerebras TTS are not working